Alimedhat000/Shipyard/PRD.md

 ### Storage & Rollback

-1. As a developer, I want my deployed files stored in Garage for local dev; Garage (self-hosted Rust S3) or Cloudflare R2 for production under `/users/{userId}/apps/{appId}/deployments/{deploymentId}/`, so that every deployment is isolated and addressable.
+1. As a developer, I want my deployed files stored in Garage under `/users/{userId}/apps/{appId}/deployments/{deploymentId}/`, so that every deployment is isolated and addressable.
 2. As a developer, I want the platform to keep the newest 5 deployments and delete older ones automatically, so that rollback is possible without unlimited storage growth.
-3. As a developer, I want rollback to update the active deployment pointer in the database, so that Nginx can route to the correct deployment.
+3. As a developer, I want rollback to update the active deployment pointer in the database, so that Caddy can route to the correct deployment.
-4. As a platform operator, I want Nginx config to be regenerated at deploy time (not at request time), so that routing is fast and DB-free.
+4. As a platform operator, I want Caddy config to be regenerated at deploy time (not at request time), so that routing is fast and DB-free.
-5. As a developer, I want all deploys on `*.bigboss.dev` to route via Nginx to the correct S3 prefix, so that my app is accessible at a predictable URL.
+5. As a developer, I want all deploys on `*.bigboss.dev` to route via Caddy to the correct S3 prefix, so that my app is accessible at a predictable URL.
-6. As a platform operator, I want Nginx config generated from templates with string replacement, so that the system stays simple.
+6. As a platform operator, I want Caddy config generated from templates with string replacement, so that the system stays simple.
 7. As a developer, I want SPA fallback (every 404 serves index.html), so that client-side routing works in my React/Vue app.
 8. As a developer, I want the platform to store content hashes in a DB table (`deployment_files`) for future deduplication, so that the schema is ready when hashing is added.